CSB-KaracaLab/prot-on/README.md

 python detect_outliers.py complex.pdb D complex_chain_D_proton_scores 3 1.5
 ```
-## Web Server
-You can access user friendly web server of PROT-ON in here: http://proton.tools.ibg.edu.tr:8001

 ## Acknowledgement
 We would like to thank Ayşe Berçin Barlas for her assistance in revising the code architecture.
-We also thank Eda Şamiloğlu and Mehmet Ergüven for their contribution to the intial phase of the project.
-Also big thanks to İrem Yılmazbilek for analyzing the case studies to test the PROT-ON performance to detect the crical positions and mutations.

 ## Bug Report
 If you encounter any problem, you can contact Mehdi or Ezgi via:
 ## Contacts